nwuAI/CAN/README.md

 After training, you can use the python test.py to validate your model.

 ## Pre-trained Model
-The pre-trained model files on Dhcp and MALC are saved in save_model directory.
+The pre-trained model files on Dhcp and MALC are saved in the save_model directory.